fffsl/MR_TLDetector/README.md

 - Training scripts are not included in the current streamlined application directory.
 This repository focuses on application-side detection and deployment.
 - Software packages that don't require environment setup can be loaded via GitHub Releases.
 Users only need to modify the images, weight files, and dataset configuration files to use it.
 - It is recommended to go directly to Releases to download and use the already packaged exe software.
-- A software version supporting GPU acceleration and FLOPs selection is provided for a broad range of users.
-The software can be downloaded via Quark Netdisk at: https://pan.quark.cn/s/a58713e1e62b